openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 func then(): A
 ```

-Function: Returns a subclass object of [ActionSelector](unittest_mock_package_classes.md#class-actionselector) when previous operations in the chain are completed.
+Functionality: Returns a subclass object of [ActionSelector](unittest_mock_package_classes.md#class-actionselector) when the previous operation in the chain is completed.

 Return Value:

-- A - Instance of a subclass object of [ActionSelector](unittest_mock_package_classes.md#class-actionselector).
+- A - An instance of a subclass object of [ActionSelector](unittest_mock_package_classes.md#class-actionselector).

 Exceptions:

-- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Thrown when previous operations are not satisfied.
+- [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) - Thrown when the previous operation is not satisfied.

 ## class GetterActionSelector\<TRet>